-Yet one area this manga doesn't falter is in its incredible artwork, with a style that ever so often mixes realistic environments, with stylistic characters.
-The scenery is beautifully drawn, with fine detail put into the building architecture, ocean waves and the vegetation.
-Whereas the characters are somewhat well-drawn, with excellent facial expressions; their features can sometimes be out of proportion and the blushing cheeks look out of place.
-But I guess I'm just nitpicking here.
+Yet one area this manga doesn't falter is in its incredible artwork, with a style that mixes realistic environments and stylistic characters.
+The scenery is beautifully drawn, with fine detail put into the building architecture, ocean waves and even the foliage.
+Whereas the characters are much more simple-looking yet well-drawn, with excellent facial expressions.
+Though their features can sometimes be out of proportion and the blushing cheeks tend look out of place and overdone, but I guess I'm just nitpicking here.

 Now to get onto the grasp of this manga, i have read about 100 chapters so i would have a fair knowledge about this.
 You might hate this manga for whatever reasons but i give good scores to anime and manga because they are always entertaining in a way whatever the anime/manga is like typical,ecchi,harem,drama.